 In his book, Manson shows a different path to personal success.
 The book is also available in German ("The subtle art of shitting on it“ view at Amazon), but with this book in particular it should be almost impossible to convey the "spirit" of the book correctly in German.
 While "to give a fuck" is ambiguous in English and the author uses the expression creatively, that alone is difficult in German.
 Let's see if I have succeeded.

-Continue reading „The Subtle Art of Not Giving a F*ck“#Instacops - private Instagram account as a police officer?
+Continue reading „The Subtle Art of Not Giving a F*ck“Comment of a scientist and police officer.

 Published on 24.05.2020 in German Police, 06/20, p.
 20 ff